 Hand engraved with Hawaiian Maile designs.

-Made with 14k white gold.
+Made with 14k white, yellow or rose pink gold.
 Ring width is 6mm.

 Ring is perfect for people with an active life style, also great gift for anniversary, wedding or any special occasion.